image of Food sorcery cookery School Didsbury and Deansgate Square Manchester

 Method

-- Cut chicken into bite-sized chunks and place in a bowl with the soy, mirin, sake, sugar, garlic and ginger.
+• Cut chicken into bite-sized chunks and place in a bowl with the soy, mirin, sake, sugar, garlic and ginger.
 Stir well to coat the chicken and leave to marinate for 20 minutes (overnight is fine too).
+Add water where necessary.

-- Heat a frying pan on medium heat with a little oil.
+• Heat a frying pan on medium heat with a little oil.
 When the oil is hot, place the skewers in the pan and cook until both sides are brown, about 5 minutes on each side.
+Reserve the remaining marinade.

-- Then, add the sauce ingredients, cover with a pan lid and cook on a low heat for 2–3 minutes until the sauce thickens in the pan.
-Cook until the skewers are well coated.
+• Then, add the remaining marinade plus water, cover with a pan lid and cook on a low heat for 2–3 minutes until the sauce thickens in the pan and chicken is tender.

 Japanese Slaw